Wednesday, July 1, 5:30 – 6:30pm | Online Zoom | Free|Preregistration required

-Mark your calendars!
-On Saturday, June 6th at 5pm, CMCA will hold its first-ever virtual exhibition opening celebrating Erin Johnson’s exhibition Unnamed for Decades.
-Join us as we hear from the artist about her research and work, as well as remarks from the Director of the Ellis-Beauregard Foundation Donna McNeil, CMCA Associate Curator Bethany Engstrom, and Ellen Tani, the A. W. Mellon Postdoctoral Fellow at the Center for Advanced Studies in the Visual Arts.
+Join us on Wednesday, July 1st at 5:30pm for the virtual exhibition opening of Erin Johnson’s exhibition Unnamed for Decades.
+We will hear from the artist about her research and work, as well as remarks from the Director of the Ellis-Beauregard Foundation Donna McNeil, CMCA Associate Curator Bethany Engstrom, and Ellen Tani, the A. W. Mellon Postdoctoral Fellow at the Center for Advanced Studies in the Visual Arts.

 Unnamed for Decades presents a series of new site-specific installations by artist Erin Johnson, recipient of the 2nd annual Ellis-Beauregard Foundation Fellowship, awarded to a Maine artist in recognition of outstanding work.